avr-aics-riken/CDMlib/README.md

 > Specify the directory path that netCDF library is installed when you use netCDF4 file format.
 See the section of NetCDF support.

+`-D with_HDF=installed_directory`
+> Specify the directory path that HDF library is installed when you use HDF file format.
+See the section of HDF5 support.

 `-D with_example=` {no | yes}

 >  This option turns on compiling sample codes.
 The default is no.